OSadi168/Certifications/README.md

 # Certifications
-More certifications are available in linkedIn
+Information regarding current and more certifications is available in linkedIn: www.linkedin.com/in/om-sadigale-1932a6272